lblod/ldes-client/README.md

 ## Environment variables
 - **CRON_PATTERN**: the cron pattern to use for the LDES client cron job.
 Default: */5 * * * * *
 - **FIRST_PAGE**: the url of the first page to load.
 Default https://mandatenbeheer.lblod.info/streams/ldes/public/1
-- **LDES_BASE**: the base url of the ldes feed.
+- **LDES_BASE**: the base url of the LDES feed.
 Default https://mandatenbeheer.lblod.info/streams/ldes/public/
 - **STATUS_GRAPH**: the URI of the status graph where this client keeps its status.
 Default: http://mu.semte.ch/graphs/status
 - **VERSION_PREDICATE**: the URI used for the predicate determining the version of the LDES members.
 Default: http://purl.org/dc/terms/isVersionOf
 - **TIME_PREDICATE**: the URI used for the predicate determining when the LDES member was generated.
 Default: http://www.w3.org/ns/prov#generatedAtTime